barneyman/gstreamHelpers/helperBins/Readme.md

 ### `demuxInfo` ###
 Used by `gstDemuxDecodeBinExamine` to cache demux information - i.e. what media streams does this file have.
 ### `gstDemuxDecodeBinExamine` ###
-Examines a muxed file to work out wehat streams it has - useful if you're continually re-encoding the same file 'types' and you don't want the 2-3 second overhead of re-examining the files
+Examines a muxed file to work out what streams it has - useful if you're continually re-encoding the same file 'types' and you don't want the 2-3 second overhead of re-examining the files
 ### `gstreamDemuxExamineDiscrete` ###
 As above, but lives on its own ephemeral pipeline
 ### `gstDemuxDecodeBin` ###